 Compatibility and stability

-The gdext library supports all stable Godot releases starting from Godot 4.0.
+The godot-rust library supports multiple stable Godot releases at a time.

 Compatibility with Godot